scacela/backup_scheduler/README.md

     cd backup_scheduler
     ```

-6. Run `backup_script.py` using a background process by executing the below command.
+6. Run `backup_script.py` using a new background process by executing the below command.
 This script will run continuously to perform scheduled backups according to the configurations in `config.ini`.

     ```
     nohup python -u backup.py > backup_stdouterr.log 2>&1 &